 How to Prepare Your Preprint

-Follow these five steps to prepare your preprint for submission.
+Follow these 7 steps to prepare your preprint for submission.

 1. Choose a preprint server